Will-J-Gale/Traffic-Light-Color-Detector/README.md

    1. Objects are first detected using the Yolo Model
    2. If any traffic lights are detected, a crop of the traffic light in our lane is taken and resized to 60x120 (HxW)
    3. This cropped image is fed into another convolutional network which classifies the color of the traffic light
+   4. The color of the light is shown by the coloured circles at the right side of the image

 ## Prerequisites
 1. GTA 5 + Mods (Not all mods are 100% necessary)